Clip for CPAP Hoses, Tubing and Bedding

 The CPAP.com Hose Clip prevents your CPAP tubing from pulling on the mask.
 Use the Velcro and metal clip to secure your CPAP hose.

-Select White or Black.
+Select desired color when ordering.
 The function and material of the product is identical.

 Return On Warranty Issues Only